Introduces the sweep concept, sweep functions, sweep classes, sweeps on block

 So let us start with writing our first sweep.
 A sweep function is a simple function that takes as its only argument an IBlock pointer.

 There is still a problem with this function: It can only have a single argument, otherwise we can not register it as a sweep at the time loop since we additionally need the BlockDataID of our field.
-One possibility would be to have a global variable where the BlockDataID is stored (very bad design, do not do that!), or we could use a construct from the boost library called boost::bind().
+One possibility would be to have a global variable where the BlockDataID is stored (very bad design, do not do that!), or we could use a construct from the standard library called std::bind().
 The last can transform a function pointer of a two-argument function to a function pointer of a one-argument function by keeping the second argument constant: It "binds" the second argument to a fixed value.

 So we write the function just as we need it: